 However, when the converting general partnership is a foreign general partnership, it is possible that the filing in the foreign jurisdiction will take effect at a different time.
 For that reason, this subsection provides that the conversion will take effect at the later of: (i) when the statement of conversion takes effect; and (ii) when the conversion takes effect under the law of the foreign jurisdiction.
-This rule avoids the possibility that the conversion will take effect in this state before it takes effect in the foreign jurisdiction, which would produce the undesirable result that the converting domestic general partnership would cease to appear as an active entity on the records of this state before appearing as its active, converted self on the records of the foreign jurisdiction.
+This rule avoids the possibility that the conversion will take effect in this

-It is necessary for the filing office to record only the effective date of the statement of conversion, and the filing office does not need to be concerned with the effective date of the conversion itself.
-Persons wishing to determine the effective date of a conversion involving both a domestic general partnership and a foreign entity will be able to do so by consulting the records of the filing offices in each jurisdiction.
+1 state before it takes effect in the foreign jurisdiction, which would produce the undesirable result 2 that the converting domestic general partnership would cease to appear as an active entity on the 3 records of this state before appearing as its active, converted self on the records of the foreign 4 jurisdiction.
+5 6 It is necessary for the filing office to record only the effective date of the statement of 7 conversion, and the filing office does not need to be concerned with the effective date of the 8 conversion itself.
+Persons wishing to determine the effective date of a conversion involving both 9 a domestic general partnership and a foreign entity will be able to do so by consulting the records 10 of the filing offices in each jurisdiction.
+11 SECTION 1146.

-SECTION 1146.
 EFFECT OF CONVERSION.

-- (a) When a conversion becomes effective:

-- (1) the converted entity is:

-- (A) organized under and subject to the organic law of the converted entity;

-and

-- (B) the same entity without interruption as the converting entity; - (2) all property of the converting entity continues to be vested in the converted entity without transfer, reversion, or impairment; - (3) all debts, obligations, and other liabilities of the converting entity continue as debts, obligations, and other liabilities of the converted entity; - (4) except as otherwise provided by law or the plan of conversion, all the rights, privileges, immunities, powers, and purposes of the converting entity remain in the converted entity; - (5) the name of the converted entity may be substituted for the name of the converting entity in any pending action or proceeding; - (6) if the converted entity is a limited liability partnership, its statement of qualification becomes effective; - (7) the provisions of the partnership agreement of the converted entity which are to be in a record, if any, approved as part of the plan of conversion become effective; and - (8) the interests in the converting entity are converted, and the interest holders of the converting entity are entitled only to the rights provided to them under the plan of conversion and to any appraisal rights they have under Section 1106. - (b) Except as otherwise provided in the partnership agreement of a domestic converting partnership, the conversion does not give rise to any rights that a partner or third party would have upon a dissolution, liquidation, or winding up of the converting entity. - (c) When a conversion becomes effective, a person that did not have interest holder liability with respect to the converting entity and becomes subject to interest holder liability with respect to a domestic entity as a result of the conversion has interest holder liability only to the extent provided by the organic law of the entity and only for those debts, obligations, and other liabilities that are incurred after the conversion becomes effective.
+12 13 (a) When a conversion becomes effective: 14 (1) the converted entity is: 15 (A) organized under and subject to the organic law of the converted entity; 16 and 17 (B) the same entity without interruption as the converting entity; 18 (2) all property of the converting entity continues to be vested in the converted 19 entity without transfer, reversion, or impairment; 20 (3) all debts, obligations, and other liabilities of the converting entity continue as 21 debts, obligations, and other liabilities of the converted entity; 22 (4) except as otherwise provided by law or the plan of conversion, all the rights, privileges, immunities, powers, and purposes of the converting entity remain in the converted 23 24 entity; 25 (5) the name of the converted entity may be substituted for the name of the 26 converting entity in any pending action or proceeding; 27 (6) if the converted entity is a limited liability partnership, its statement of 28 qualification becomes effective;

+(7) the provisions of the partnership agreement of the converted entity which are

+- 1 to be in a record, if any, approved as part of the plan of conversion become effective; and - 2 (8) the interests in the converting entity are converted, and the interest holders of 3 the converting entity are entitled only to the rights provided to them under the plan of conversion - 4 and to any appraisal rights they have under Section 1106.